Web application: Development

 Writing web applications is simplified with the use of web application frameworks.
 These frameworks facilitate rapid application development by allowing a development team to focus on the parts of their application which are unique to their goals without having to resolve common development issues such as user management.
-Many of the frameworks in use are open-source software.

 In addition, there is potential for the development of applications on Internet operating systems, although currently there are not many viable platforms that fit this model.